 The PWG has a Chair position responsible for organizing the overall agenda of the PWG.
 The PWG chair is elected in odd numbered years by a simple majority of the PWG members to a two-year term of office that begins on September 1st.
-Responsibilities of the PWG chair include creating working groups, appointing working group chairs, assuring that working groups maintain adequate leadership, making local arrangements for PWG meetings (this may be delegated as appropriate), setting the high level PWG agenda, chairing the PWG plenary session, ensuring that the PWG web and FTP site are maintained (see section 4.10), and assisting working group chairs to accomplish their tasks.
+Responsibilities of the PWG chair include creating working groups, appointing working group chairs, assuring that working groups maintain adequate leadership, making local arrangements for PWG meetings (this may be delegated as appropriate), setting the high level PWG agenda, chairing the PWG plenary session, ensuring that the PWG web and FTP site are maintained, and assisting working group chairs to accomplish their tasks.
 The PWG Chair must be a representative of a PWG Member Organization.
 The PWG Chair is an ex officio member of all working groups.

-The PWG Vice Chair is elected in odd numbered years by a simple majority of the PWG members to a two year term of office, beginning September 1st.
+The PWG Vice Chair is elected in odd numbered years by a simple majority of the PWG members to a two-year term of office, beginning September 1st.
 The Vice Chair's responsibilities are to act in the absence of the chair and provide assistance to the Chair in carrying out his or her role, as required.
 The PWG Vice Chair must be a representative of a PWG Member Organization.
 The PWG Vice Chair is an ex officio member of all working groups.

-The PWG Secretary is elected in odd numbered years to a two year term of office by a simple majority of the PWG members.
+The PWG Secretary is elected in odd numbered years to a two-year term of office by a simple majority of the PWG members.
 It is the Secretary's responsibility to record and distribute the minutes of all PWG plenary sessions and other meetings, as required, to support the PWG chair.
 The PWG Secretary must be a representative of a PWG Member Organization.
-The PWG Secretary is responsible, in cooperation with the IEEE ISTO, for maintaining a PWG Member Organization roster including contact information and company profile information, including logo, as it pertains to representation on the PWG web site.
+The PWG Secretary is responsible, in cooperation with the IEEE ISTO, for managing number blocks for standards naming and maintaining a PWG Member Organization roster including contact and company profile information, including logo, as it pertains to representation on the PWG web site.
+The PWG Secretary is the only member authorized to install submissions or make changes to the "standards", "candidates" or "informational" top-level permenant directories of the PWG.